specklesystems/speckle-docs/user/connectors.md

 <div class="banner-ribbon">
   <span><b>Notice</b>: This user guide is based on V2 connectors.</span>
-  <span class="next-gen">Next Gen connectors are coming soon, bringing significant changes to the documentation and features!</span>
+  <span class="next-gen">Next Gen connectors are now available and bring significant improvements.
+These docs refer to legacy V2 connectors only.</span>
 </div>

+> Looking to get started with Speckle today?
+> 👉 Download the latest Next Gen connectors at [**app.speckle.systems/downloads**](https://app.speckle.systems/downloads)

+---

 Our desktop connectors are plugins for some of the most popular AEC software, including: